WDI-Json/Booking-Experts-Assessment/README.md

 ## Issues
 [ ] Sign-out not working correctly
-[ ] Tailwind installed through NPM instead of import maps
+[ ] Tailwind installed through NPM instead of import maps [ ] Background jobs works like expected, but no pop-up or notification working for pdf download.

 ## Current Dependencies
 - Devise